Stephens slashes price target on Regions Financial Corporation [RF] – find out why.

-Regions Bank on Tuesday announced the launch of the Next Step Podcast, the latest financial wellness resource from Regions Next Step, the bank’s free financial education program.
+Regions Bank on Thursday announced the launch of a commemorative debit card and checks for customers to celebrate Mississippi State University’s first College World Series National Championship win.

-Regions Financial Corporation represents 958.00 million in outstanding shares, while the company has a total market value of $18.72 billion with the latest information.
-RF stock price has been found in the range of $19.335 to $20.01.
+The stocks have a year to date performance of 18.86 percent and weekly performance of -3.67 percent.
+The stock has been moved at -6.26 percent over the last six months.
+The stock has performed -2.59 percent around the most recent 30 days and changed -3.52 percent over the most recent 3-months.

-If compared to the average trading volume of 7.31M shares, RF reached a trading volume of 9133233 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.31M shares, RF reached to a volume of 9746915 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Regions Financial Corporation [RF]:
+Here’s what leading stock market gurus have to say about Regions Financial Corporation [RF]:

 Stephens have made an estimate for Regions Financial Corporation shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on September 08, 2021.
 The new note on the price target was released on July 16, 2021, representing the official price target for Regions Financial Corporation stock.